 The colour of the sea off Pevero beach changes from sapphire blue through to emerald green in a sparkling show of brilliance that seems to change by the minute.

-The beach itself is ivory white with fine talcum powder sand and the sea is shallow until quite far out - makes it perfect for little kids to splash around quite safely.
+The beach itself is ivory white with fine talcum powder sand, and the sea is shallow until quite far out, making it perfect for little kids to splash around quite safely.

 Behind the beach are some fabulous dunes and juniper forests.
-If you enjoy watching the rich and famous then this one of the few beaches they frequent.
+If you enjoy watching the rich and famous, then this is one of the few beaches they frequent.

-further on, after a minute or two you can park and the beach is a short
+Take the SS59 from Porto Cervo; the turn-off for Piccolo Pevero is about 1.8 km further on; after a minute or two, you can park, and the beach is a short 10-minute walk away.

 For more photos of the beaches around Pevero and Porto Cervo click here.